OpenEvalProject/evals/manuscripts/elife-102765/v1/manuscript.md

 ## Results

-## Modification of the Connectase recognition sequence
+### Modification of the Connectase recognition sequence

 To facilitate the removal of peptide byproduct from Connectase reactions (see Introduction), we studied ways to alter the Connectase recognition sequence.
 For this, we used Ubiquitin (Ub) with a C-terminal Connectase recognition sequence followed by a Streptavidin tag (Figure 2, Ub-Strep).
 As a second reaction substrate, we used peptides derived from the Connectase recognition sequence (XGAFDADPLVVEI, where X represents any of the 20 amino acids).
 The conjugation of these substrates results in a shorter Ubiquitin product (Figure 2, Ub-Peptide), which lacks the Streptavidin tag.
 Therefore, the conjugation rate with the different peptides could be determined by monitoring Ub-Peptide formation in SDS-PAGE time course analyses (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/102765/elife-102765-fig2-v1.jpg)

 **Figure 2.:** A ubiquitin substrate with a C-terminal Connectase recognition sequence followed by a Streptavidin-tag (Ub-Strep) is fused to peptides consisting of N-terminal Connectase recognition sequence variants (top scheme).
 These peptides differ in the first amino acid, where proline was replaced by each of the 19 other standard proteinogenic amino acids.
 An SDS-PAGE time course analysis of each reaction (1 eq.
 Ub-Strep, 1 eq.
 Peptide, 0.01 eq.
 Connectase, 22°C) shows the gradual emergence of the fusion product, Ub-Peptide.
 Based on densitometric analyses, the reaction rate with the different substrates was estimated (lower panel; an exact determination is not possible due to the reversibility of the reaction [see Methods section]) and normalized to the highest rate (X = P, 100%).
-The peptide substrates (XGADADPLVVEI) and byproducts (PGAFDADPLVVEI-Strep; top panel) are not visible on the gels.Figure 2—source data 1.Figure 2—source data 2.Figure 2—source data 3.
+The peptide substrates (XGADADPLVVEI) and byproducts (PGAFDADPLVVEI-Strep; top panel) are not visible on the gels.

 The experiment with the original recognition sequence peptide (X=Proline) resulted in the rapid formation of an equilibrium with ~0.5 equivalents (eq.)
 Ub-Strep and ~0.5 eq.
 Ub-Peptide, corresponding to ~50% product yield from equally abundant educts (1 eq. each; see introduction).
 While proline substitutions with X=D, E, F, G, H, I, K, L, M, N, R, T, W, or Y drastically reduced ligation rates, substitutions with S, C, and A resulted in moderate or high ligation rates.
 This was surprising, because the KDPGA sequence is highly conserved in the physiological Connectase target, mtrA (methyltransferase A) (Fuchs et al., 2021).
 Due to its unique structure and chemistry, proline was previously considered essential for the reaction.
 The results show that other amino acids, which possess a β-carbon (present in all amino acids except G) but lack a γ-carbon (absent in G, S, C, A), can also be used in this position.

-## Discrimination between different recognition sequences
+### Discrimination between different recognition sequences

 This unexpected finding allowed us to design reactions, in which educts and peptide byproducts differ in their N-terminal amino acid.
 This discrimination criterion could then be used to specifically inactivate the X1GAFDADPLVVEI peptide byproduct (PGAFDADPLVVEI-Strep in Figure 2) without affecting the X2GAFDADPLVVEI-B educt (peptide without B in Figure 2).
 Such selective inactivation can be achieved through methods that specifically target X1 (e.g., A, C, S, P, etc.) while leaving X2 (≠ X1) unmodified.
 We hypothesized that for example an N-acetyltransferase, which acetylates the N-terminal alanine on the peptide byproduct (X1=A), while leaving the N-terminal proline on educts (X2=P) unmodified, might be employed to specifically inactivate the undesired byproduct (Lapteva et al., 2021).
 Another possibility is to use chemicals, which form ring structures with the amino and sulfhydryl-groups of N-terminal cysteines (X1=C, X2=A /P) (Bandyopadhyay et al., 2016).
 Finally, it is possible to use aminopeptidases, which act exclusively on the peptide byproduct X1.
 Many of these enzymes have no absolute specificity for just one amino acid (Gonzales and Robert-Baudouy, 1996).
 Proline residues, however, are structurally distinct and not modified by many promiscuous enzymes, but instead by a set of proline-specific enzymes (Cunningham and O’Connor, 1997).

 Based on these considerations, we decided to search for a proline aminopeptidase (Dong et al., 2022), which removes the N-terminal proline from PGAFDADPLVVEI sequences with suitable efficiency, but is inactive towards all other residues (including X2=A).
 Literature research identified Bacillus coagulans proline aminopeptidase (BcPAP) as a candidate.
 This enzyme had been shown to cleave N-terminal proline from peptides consisting of 2–4 amino acids, while remaining inactive towards other N-terminal amino acids (Yoshimoto and Tsuru, 1985; Kitazono et al., 1992).
 We could produce it as a soluble monomer (33 kDa) in E. coli (>40 mg from 1 L culture) and tested its suitability for shifting the Connectase reaction equilibrium.

-## A method for complete protein-protein fusions
+### A method for complete protein-protein fusions

 We tested the effect of BcPAP in ligation reactions with A-ELASKDPGAFDADPLVVEI (A=LysS (Lysine-tRNA ligase), GST (Glutathione-S-Transferase), Ub (Ubiquitin)) and AGAFDADPLVVEI-B (B=MBP (Maltose Binding Protein), Ub, - (just the peptide)) substrates, which cover a range of molecular weights (1–61 kDa).
 The reactions were performed at room temperature (22 °C) in a neutral buffer (pH 7.0), with moderate salt concentrations (150 mM NaCl, 50 mM KCl), 100 µM of each substrate (A and B), as well as 0.033 eq.
 Connectase, and 0.066 eq.
 BcPAP.
 They were separated by SDS-PAGE, stained with Coomassie G-250, and imaged with a fluorescence scanner (Excitation 685 nm, Emission 725 nm).
 This allowed the densitometric quantification of the resulting protein bands with good accuracy.